 To receive a Bachelor of Business Administration, students must earn 120 US semester credit hours that are equal to 40 courses-including a capstone project.
 All courses are worth 3 US credits each.

-The program includes 45 credits in general education in the natural sciences, social sciences, and humanities categories:
+The program includes 42 credits in general education in the natural sciences, social sciences, and humanities categories.
+Courses as follows:

-General Education (42 US) \
+General Education (42 US)